 To reduce the level of impact of PIT tagging on the welfare of animals, personnel must consider, address and plan for the range of welfare impacts that may be encountered.
-Strategies to reduce impacts, should be identified during the planning stage to ensure that they can be readily implemented during PIT tagging, and to ensure that contingencies for managing welfare issues have been identified.
-Ensure that all handlers and volunteers involved in the project are aware of the range of issues that they may encounter, the options that are available for reducing impact and improving animal welfare, and the process for managing adverse events.
+Strategies to reduce impacts should be identified during the planning stage to ensure that they can be readily implemented during PIT tagging, and contingencies for managing welfare issues have been identified.
+All personnel involved in the project should be aware of the range of issues that they may encounter, the options that are available for reducing impacts and improving animal welfare, and the process for managing adverse events.

-Department projects involving permanent marking of vertebrates using PIT tags will require approval from the department's Animal Ethics Committee.
+Department projects involving permanent marking of vertebrates using PIT tags will require approval from the department's AEC.
 The key animal welfare considerations that should be considered when permanently marking vertebrates using PIT tags are listed below and are highlighted throughout the document.